Gadotti/VirtualMachineCommands/README.txt

-Project write in 2009.
+Project write in 2009 for academic purposes.
 This can not be used for commercial purposes.

-It has an academic purposes.
 Simulate the machine commands on the base level.
+Used in exercise of the classes